process-analytics/bpmn-visualization-examples/CONTRIBUTING.md

 1. Fork the current version of the example, named `<EXAMPLE_NAME>-current-version`.

 2. Rename the fork with the version of `bpmn-visualization` that it uses, like `<EXAMPLE_NAME>-v<BPMN_VISUALIZATION_VERSION>`.

-3. Ensure that the fork is frozen.

-4. Modify the current version of the example.
+3. Modify the current version of the example.

-5. Ensure that the modified example is frozen at the end, and that the link to the example has not changed.
+4. Ensure that the link to the current version of the example has not changed.

+5. For Codesandbox, ensure that both the current and old versions of the example are frozen.
+This means that they cannot be edited or modified.

+6. For Codepen, ensure that the current version of the example is pinned.
+The old version should not be pinned.

 ## Maintainers